coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 Constant unfolding
 ~~~~~~~~~~~~~~~~~~

-The resolution tactic is based on type classes and hence regards user-
+The resolution tactic is based on typeclasses and hence regards user-
 defined constants as transparent by default.
 This may slow down the
 resolution due to a lot of unifications (all the declared ``Proper``
 instances are tried at each node of the search tree).
 To speed it up,